 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant analysis on his or her own in papers described below.
 Academic abilities assessed include reading with understanding skills as evidenced by a reading reports and classroom discussion; writing skills as evidenced by typed papers; and memory organization and retention as evidenced by major exams.

-Your grade for the class will be based on three major exams (including a comprehensive final exam), three typed four to six- page papers, one two-bonus-point map on the division of the land of Canaan among the twelve tribes, attendance, and grades from pop quizzes over the reading, collected in-class work, and collected homework.
+Your grade for the class will be based on three major exams (including a comprehensive final exam), eight typed one to three- page papers, one two-bonus-point map on the division of the land of Canaan among the twelve tribes, attendance, and grades from pop quizzes over the reading, collected in-class work, and collected homework.
 The typed papers are on the following: 1) three two-page introductions described in the following paragraph (honors contract students may substitute a six-page research paper on the copying, transmission, reconstruction, and translation of the Old Testament text, with special emphasis on textual problems in Samuel, or on reconciling apparent contradictions between Samuel-Kings and Chronicles, or other significant approved topic acceptable to teacher); 2) four one-page chapter reports on The Mysterious Numbers of the Hebrew Kings (chapters 1, 2, 3, and 10; students should plan to read chapters 5, 6, and 9 with the corresponding passages in the biblical text); and 3) a three-page lesson on the life of a character in the Books of History with an application to Christians today.
 The pages listed are full pages, not counting the cover sheet (required) and bibliography (also required).
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers) with 1" margins.
 The typed papers should be written using the Turabian style guide.
 Exam questions can come from the lectures or assigned readings from either the textbooks or the Old Testament.
 The final exam will cover material from the whole course.

-In lieu of the six-page research paper, students may elect to write six two-page introductions to six of the books of History studied in this course.
+If the student does not write the six-page research paper with an honors contract, students should write three two-page introductions to three of the books of History studied in this course.
 Each introduction should include at least two references to print sources such as Old Testament introductions and commentaries besides the textbooks for this course.
 An introduction should include such items as information on the author, the audience, the date of composition, the background to the letter, relevant culture and geographical information, main ideas, and structure of the book.
-The introductions should be turned in separately or combined together, but all should be turned in by the research paper due date.
-Every time an introduction paper is turned in, it should include a cover sheet and bibliography, but these may be combined if several introduction papers are turned in at once.
+The introductions should be turned in separately by the first date the Old Testament book is discussed in class.
+Every time an introduction paper is turned in, it should include a cover sheet and bibliography.
 Note that the two-pages are two full pages.
 Do introductions on three of the following eight books: Joshua, Judges, Ruth, Samuel, Kings, Chronicles, Ezra-Nehemiah, and/or Esther.

 Ten points will be given for attendance.
 One point will be deducted for each class missed, including those missed for illness.
 The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace days will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace days will be applied first to excused absences.

-Class handouts and homework can be found on the Internet at: "http://bible.ovc.edu/terry/prophets/".
+Class handouts and homework can be found on the Internet at: "http://bible.ovu.edu/terry/history/".
 Homework may be printed out, done early, and turned in if the student knows of an absence that is coming up.
-Late homework is accepted for only half credit.
+Late homework is accepted for only half credit, since the answers will often be given in class. .
+Homework over three weeks late is accepted for only quarter credit.
+If you will miss due to a school excused absence, please pick up and turn in the homework early.

 Additional readings/quizzes/essays/maps may be assigned.

 All work is expected to be turned in on time.
 If for some reason you cannot make the due date, please ask my permission to turn the work in late.
-Late homework is accepted for only half credit, since the answers will often be given in class.
-If you will miss due to a school excused absence, please pick up and turn in the homework early.
+Late reading reports will be accepted for only half credit, since the readings will be discussed in class.
+Reports which are both late and short will be accepted only for quarter credit.
+Reading reports that are more than three weeks late will only be accepted for quarter credit.
+Reading reports that are more than six weeks late will only be accepted for one-tenth credit.
 Realizing that other teachers may assign work due at the same time, I will not dock your grade on the map if it is no more than one (1) week late; however, if it is later than one week, expect to have your grade on that assignment lowered by half.
-Any of the typed papers turned in late will be docked by one-half letter (5%) per class period late.
+The typed introductions and lesson turned in late will dock the paper grade by one-half letter (5%) per class period late.

 Students who are absent on exam days with good reason may schedule a make-up exam within the next week.
 You must ask to take a make-up exam.